 At the End of Each Day of the Case:

 As I indicated before this trial started, you as jurors will decide this case based solely on the evidence presented in this courtroom.
 This means that, after you leave here for the night, you must not conduct any independent research about this case, the matters in the case, the legal issues in the case, or the individuals or other entities involved in the case.
 This is important for the same reasons that jurors have long been instructed to limit their exposure to traditional forms of media information such as television and newspapers.
 You also must not communicate with anyone, in any way, about this case.
-And you must ignore any information about the case that you might see while browsing the internet or your social media feeds.
+And you must ignore any information about the case that you might see while browsing the Internet or your social media feeds.

 At the Beginning of Each Day of the Case: